gradle/gradle/design-docs/conflict-resolution-spec.md

     - A:1.0, B:1.0, B:2.0, A:2.0, resolve conflict
     - A:1.0, A:2.0, resolve conflict, B:1.0, B:2.0
     - B:1.0, B:2.0, resolve conflict, A:1.0, A:2.0
+- corner cases
+    - A replaces B replaces C, all included in the graph, A is selected
+    - A replaces B, B replaces A - reasonable error is emitted

 ## Story: component replacement coexists with exclude rules